viztini/aerominal/README.md

 **Alpha Build** - This is an early development version of aerominal.
 Features may be incomplete and stability is not guaranteed.
 Please report any issues you encounter.

-A Modern, Transparent Terminal Emulator for Windows
+A Modern, Transparent Terminal Emulator for Windows (Soon to be avaliable for Linux and macOS)

 ## Overview